 Growing up, I wasn’t even allowed to touch makeup.
 I went through little phases as I got older though: way too much eyeliner, not enough concealer, too much contour, unlined red lipstick bleeding off my lips, you name it-- I did it badly.
 I was terrible at applying my makeup for just a little while though; I learned quickly.
 Shortly after my 21st birthday, I began to focus more, watching Youtubers, finding neat little tips and tricks.
 I really fell in love with how my makeup made me feel.
 I liked the way it allowed me to turn my own intensity up and down, depending on my mood.
 It was as though I was a “better” version of myself with my face on, even though I knew I was beautiful without it too.

-Makeup has origins stemming all the way back to ancient Egypt.
-Both men and women throughout the years have worn makeup to signify nobility and class, to intensify beauty, and even to demonstrate power!
-We all have our own reasons for both wearing and not wearing makeup, and here are the voices of 10 women to explain why makeup/no makeup looks help them feel like their best selves!
+Makeup’s origins stemming all the way back to ancient Egypt.
+Both men and women throughout the years have worn makeup to signify nobility and class, to intensify beauty, and even to demonstrate power.
+We all have our own reasons for both wearing and not wearing makeup, and here are the voices of 10 women to explain why makeup/no makeup looks help them feel like their best selves.

 We don’t always have perfect skin, but makeup can help us feel better about our little imperfections.
 Not wearing makeup is beautiful, no matter our blemishes, but makeup helps us feel just a bit more ourselves.

 Penico’s lashes are some of the longest I have ever seen (courtesy of great genes and incredible mascaras) and accompanying her big, blue eyes, you can’t really go wrong.
 She actually taught me how to do a lot of my makeup in college, and I can 100 percent agree that makeup puts the pep in my step.